 All geckos should be provided with a small, shallow water dish.
 Although these geckos do not usually drink from bowls it is always good to offer water in case the gecko gets thirsty.
 Be sure the water dish is shallow enough so that the gecko can stand in it.
 If the water is too deep, there is a potential of the gecko drowning.
 When using water, be sure to either use spring water or tap water with dechlorinator added to it.

 African Fat Tail Geckos are a medium sized gecko and require 10 gallon tanks for their entire life.
 We prefer to keep them in 20 gallon tanks or equivalent sized tubs to give them the added space.
-Only females can be housed together year round.
-We advise keeping no more than 2 females together in a 20 gallon tank.
+All geckos should be kept separately.
+Even females can stress each other out and become aggressive towards one another if kept together long term.
+It's best to keep all AFT Geckos separate to avoid any unneeded stress.
 Tubs will make the gecko feel more secure, but you can also cover three sides of a tank to achieve the exact same effect.

 We recommend using tile or carpet for baby fat tail geckos because it lessens the chance of impaction.
 Once the gecko gets to 15 grams, we use an eco earth/bark mixture throughout the cage.
 African Fat tails will burrow down into the substrate, so do not be alarmed if your gecko is half buried under the substrate.
 We always provide geckos at all ages a moist hide.
 The moist hide should have a handful of golden sphagnum moss to help aid in shedding.